 The component in contention is circled and highlighted red.
-You can click either the event ID or View full analysis to view the full analysis on the Event details page.
+You can click View full analysis to view the full analysis on the Event details page.
 If there are multiple events for the same time period, the dialog box shows details about the three most recent events.
-You can click an event ID to view the event analysis on the Event details page.
+You can click an event to view the event analysis on the Event details page.

-How Unified Manager determines the performance impact for an event component usage, or I/O latency (response time) for a workload to determine the level of impact to workload performance.
+How Unified Manager determines the performance impact for an event

+Unified Manager uses the deviation in activity, utilization, write throughput, cluster component usage, or I/O latency (response time) for a workload to determine the level of impact to workload performance.
 This information determines the role of each workload in the event and how they are ranked on the Event details page.